nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Use Case:

 1. You can define your own insurance products that you sell and tag them to clients who have bought the product.
-Now you will not have to worry about forgetting which product did the client buy!
+Now, you will not have to worry about forgetting which product the client bought!

 Examples:
 * Add product with product name of 'Product1'